 Step into Roger’s Gardens’ annual stunning and shoppable Christmas Boutique.
 All of the Christmas ornaments, live wreaths, trees and holiday décor can be purchaed, but it’s also a magical place to enjoy the seasonal decorations.

-Revive post-shopping spirits with an al fresco lunch or dinner at the Farmhouse restaurant at Roger’s Gardens.
+Revive post-shopping spirits with an al fresco lunch or fine dining dinner at the Farmhouse restaurant at Roger’s Gardens.
 The beautiful outdoor patio is large and family-friendly, has an extensive menu of fresh California favourites like pizza, meat and fish dishes, supplies blankets and heaters when it gets a little chilly this time of year.

 Night of 1000 Lights at Sherman Gardens

 Behind the walls of the Sherman Library & Gardens, it’s a bright holiday wonderland of 1,000 Lights.
 I think it’s more like 10,000 lights, aglow among the lush gardens of this private facility.
-Enjoy a ‘Blue Christmas’ with Elvis, take a stroll in the glittering light tunnel and boogie through the disco inFERNo.
+Enjoy a ‘Blue Christmas’ with Elvis, take a stroll in the glittering ring of lights tunnel and boogie through the disco inFERNo.
 Enter a world of sugary sweets in Gingerbread Land, visit with Santa Claus at his workshop, and wonder at the movements of the live Moon Goddess.
 Is she real or…?

 What to wear for a holiday visit to Newport Beach